codatio/codat-docs/blog/241004-new-webhook-event-types.md

 ## What's new?

 We are replacing our existing rule types with an updated set of event types.
-They add context to our webhooks, allow you to increase precision of your webhook messages, and provide detailed insights into the trigger events.
+They add context to our webhooks, allow you to increase the precision of your webhook messages, and provide detailed insights into the trigger events.

 :::tip New event types
 Check out the full range of our new [webhook event types](/using-the-api/webhooks/event-types).